amansingh7010/chatbot/README.md

 ## Suggested Improvements

 1. Data is only being saved in ElasticSearch vector DB.
 Use the saved data to respond to user messages.
+2. Considering that I only spent 3-4 hours on this, the bot responses are kinda 'dumb'.
+So, they can definitely be improved.
+3. Better error handling on the front-end.